 Research Cluster: AIR@InnoHK

 In collaboration with the Royal College of Art, UK, PolyU established the AiDLab under the AIR@InnoHK cluster to integrate innovative AI technologies into design to address society's needs for creativity, efficiency and customisation of products and services.
-AiDLab is the world's first research laboratory specialising in interdisciplinary AI and design innovations.
-Its cutting-edge research will create impacts on society, industry and policy that enhance quality of life.
+AiDLab is the region’s first research platform that focuses on AI and design innovations.
+Its cutting-edge research will create a positive impact on the global design industry, contributes to the wider economy, and improves the quality of life.
 Three research programmes at AiDLab include Ergonomic and Inclusive Design, Innovation in Product and Service Design, and Intelligent Fashion Design and Quality Control.

 More about AiDLab: www.aidlab.hk